mohannamburu18/instagram_feednew/README.md

     3 .
 Gemini

 How AI Helped 🧠
-    1. Gemini helped with overall UI and feed design inspiration
+    1. Gemini helped with overall UI and feed design inspiration<br>
-    2. ChatGPT assisted with deployment and environment setup
+    2. ChatGPT assisted with deployment and environment setup<br>
-    3. Suggested state management for like and save toggles
+    3. Suggested state management for like and save toggles<br>
-    4. Helped debug CORS and deployment issues
+    4. Helped debug CORS and deployment issues<br>
-    5. Improved component structure and code readability
+    5. Improved component structure and code readability<br>
     <br><br>

-Example Prompt 💬
+Example Prompt 💬<br>
-    Create a React Instagram-style feed with a grid of posts and a fullscreen post viewer with next/previous navigation.
+    Create a React Instagram-style feed with a grid of posts and a fullscreen post viewer with next/previous navigation.<br>

     My posts are not loading on Vercel and API requests are pending forever.
-Can you help debug frontend vs backend?
+Can you help debug frontend vs backend?<br>

 <br><br>
 Example Correction 🛠️

-Problem
+Problem<br>
-    PostViewer opened but:
+    PostViewer opened but:<br>
-    • Images overlapped with the right sidebar
+    1.Images overlapped with the right sidebar<br>
-    • Background feed was still scrollable
+    2.Background feed was still scrollable<br>
-    • Next / Previous buttons were inconsistent
+    3. Next / Previous buttons were inconsistent<br>
-    • Viewer looked embedded instead of fullscreen
+    4.Viewer looked embedded instead of fullscreen<br>

-Correction Applied
+Correction Applied<br>
-    • Added a full-screen overlay layer
+    1. Added a full-screen overlay layer<br>
-    • Locked background scroll when viewer opens
+    2. Locked background scroll when viewer opens<br>
-    • Separated layout into:
+    3.Separated layout into:<br>
-      – viewer-media (left – image)
+      – viewer-media (left – image)<br>
-      – viewer-sidebar (right – author, caption, actions)
+      – viewer-sidebar (right – author, caption, actions)<br>

 <br><br>